A new spin on Hurwitz theory and ELSV via theta characteristics: Introduction

 \emph{Background material.} In \cref{sec:TR:CohFTs} we review the definition of topological recursion, as well as its identification with the Givental group action on cohomological field theories.
 In \cref{sec:spin:algebra} we review the representation theory of the spin algebras, which allows to represent spin Hurwitz numbers in terms of characters of the Sergeev group in \cref{sec:spin:HNs}.

-\emph{Properties of double spin Hurwitz numbers: polynomiality structure and wall-crossing formulae.} In \cref{sec:CJ:OP:operators} we derive the spin analogue of the Okounkov-Pandharipande operators on uncharged fermions, which is then employed in \cref{sec:properties:spin:HNs} for the analysis of the polynomiality structure of spin double Hurwitz numbers and their wall-crossing formulae.
+\emph{Properties of double spin Hurwitz numbers: polynomiality structure and wall-crossing formulae.} In \cref{sec:CJ:OP:operators} we derive the spin analogue of the Okounkov--Pandharipande operators on uncharged fermions, which is then employed in \cref{sec:properties:spin:HNs} for the analysis of the polynomiality structure of spin double Hurwitz numbers and their wall-crossing formulae.

 \emph{Properties of single spin Hurwitz numbers: topological recursion and ELSV formula.} \Cref{sec:conj} contains our main conjecture: single spin Hurwitz numbers are generated by topological recursion for a specific spectral curve.
 We also give evidence for this conjecture.
 Since the conjectural spectral curve differs from the usual definition, in \cref{sec:equiv:TR} we define and analyse $G$-quotients of spectral curves, and reduce them to the usual setting of topological recursion.
 We then employ the correspondence with cohomological field theories in \cref{sec:spin:HNs:ELSV} to derive the representation of spin Hurwitz numbers as intersection numbers on $\M_{g,n}$.